kestrel614/PersoNaLP/litreview/text-personality.md

 # Introduction

->⇒ XM : add problems to solve to articulate this litterature review
+>⇒ XM : Added problems to solve to articulate this litterature review

 The usual methods for constructing answers in NLP is tree-based : a set of predetermined questions is built by writers who have then a choice to give personalities to the chatbot.

-Some automatic methods exist as well : XXX
+Some automatic methods exist as well, e.g. [2006 Stanford paper with a raw algorithm](https://nlp.stanford.edu/courses/cs224n/2006/fp/henggong-telarson-joshd-1-cs224n_project_report.pdf)

 Our goal is to mimick answers that one particular individual would make to a specific written input/question, by using an automatic method mixing the "right meaning" to the language features of the mimicked individual.